-Situated in the Rogue Valley region of southern Oregon, Rogue Community College offers a plethora of degree and certificate programs.
-RCC, as it is known as, has three locations: the main campus in Grants Pass (Redwood), Medford and White City.
-Students can enroll for up to two years, after which they can find a job in their field or continue on to a 4-year college or university.
+Academic courses of study include a wide range of degree and certificate Students can enroll for up to two years, after which they can find a job in their field or continue on to a four year college or university.
+Many students, however, are already in the work force and come to study for certification in their fields.

-Rogue Community College – Redwood has been providing quality education to students since 1970.
-Just last year, over 19,000 students took classes at the college.
-RCC – Redwood is accredited by the Northwest Commission on Colleges and Universities and the U.S. Department of Education.
+Accreditation is granted by the Northwest Commission on Colleges and Universities and the U.S. Department of Education.
 The college has 92 full-time faculty members and over 600 part-time instructors.

-Many people use RCC – Redwood as a stepping stone to 4-year universities, particularly within the Oregon University System.
+Many people use their education here as a stepping stone to 4-year universities, particularly within the Oregon University System.
 It’s a great way to get your basic course requirements, while saving a little money.
 However, plenty of students enter into career and technical programs, which result in a certificate or Associate of Applied Science degree.
 Some of the programs include: automotive technology, dental assistant, nursing, landscape technician, massage therapy and criminal justice.

 There are also basic skills programs available to help less-advanced students in reading, writing and mathematics.
 These programs help people to go back and get their GED.
 English as a Second Language is also offered.
 Additionally, distance education is available through online courses.
 Local high school students also have the opportunity to take classes.
 Many students use this opportunity to get a head start on college credit.